Osmoregulation and Ion Transport

 Osmoregulation in primitive vertebrates.
 My doctoral studies at the S.O.
 Conte Anadromous Fish Research Laboratory (U.S. Geological Survey and University of Massachusetts) were aimed at characterizing molecular mechanisms of osmoregulation in the most basal osmoregulating vertebrate, sea lamprey (Petromyzon marinus).
 Through this work, I made fascinating discoveries about the nature of basal vertebrate physiology and provided valuable context to physiological studies of more derived vertebrates.

 Shaughnessy CA and Breves JP.
-Molecular mechanisms of Cl– transport in fishes: new insights and their evolutionary context [in review at J Exp Biol].
+Molecular mechanisms of Cl– transport in fishes: new insights and their evolutionary context [In Press at Journal of Experimental Zoology]

 Shaughnessy CA, Daigle A, and McCormick SD.
 Intrabranchial partitioning of Na+/K+-ATPase activity and osmoregulatory contribution in sea lamprey (Petromyzon marinus) have implications for holobranch evolution.